Sequoia-Kings Canyon Park’s point of interest. Things to do and see along the Generals Highway.

 These are located in the Grant Grove area, which was once General Grant National Park.
-The most notable tree in this section is obviously the General Grant Tree, which is the third largest tree in the world at nearly 270 feet.
+The most notable tree in this section is the General Grant Tree, which is the third-largest tree in the world at nearly 270 feet.
 Besides its barked-covered behemoths, Sequoia National Park has many attractions including hiking, camping, fishing, and backpacking.

 The Sequoia-Kings Canyon Museum is a great place to stop and grab some maps and information while taking a picture or two in front of the Sentinel tree.
 Admission is free and inside are a few display cases, a size comparison model of giant Sequoia trees and a gift shop.

 Finally, Moro Rock is a granite dome that is located at the center of the park, which is at the head of Moro Creek, between the Giant Forest and the Crescent Meadow.
 There is a 400-step stairway that was built in the 1930s cut into and poured onto the rock so that visitors can hike to the top.

 From there, adventurers are treated to a spectacular view of the vast majority of the Park from over 6,500 feet above sea level.